 The no-fail way to amp up any blanket, sweater or hat: personalization.
 Crocheting a name or initials into your project makes for an A+ gift, as does stitching an entire phrase or line from their favorite movie or poem.
 Whatever you decide to write with your hook, there are a few different techniques to help your design look totally custom and cool.
+Keep reading to learn simple ways to stitch crochet letters on blankets.

 1. Appliqué Letters